 Aside from the typical outputs, we as designers help foster a design culture throughout our company.
 We help educate and champion design to project managers, developers, and QA as everyone has an impact on improving the end user’s experience.
-On a grand scale, we strive to incorporate UX throughout the software development life cycle and the fabric of our culture, which help reduce costs in the long run as resolving problems later on in development can cost 10x as much as fixing them during the design phase.
+On a grand scale, we strive to incorporate UX throughout the software development life cycle and the fabric of our culture, which helps reduce costs in the long run as resolving problems later on in development can cost 10x as much as fixing them during the design phase.
 On a smaller scale, we help with clarifying visions and validating early concepts.
 Our team also works very closely with the development team to ensure that the user experience is kept in mind and adhered to so that the final designs implemented are at a high standard.

 Designing for accessibility is also very important to us.
 Ensuring we use the correct contrast ratios, not use color alone for critical information, and have accurate and usable focus states are some of the examples of how we design for accessibility.
 As designers, we are continually trying to improve on designing for convenience and inclusion.
 Some of our past implementations have reached over 150 countries in 46 different languages, so it’s also important to us to account for variations based on cultural preferences.
 We’ve helped prepare mock-ups in various languages and recommended fonts that help translate easily with multiple languages as an example.

 The Value of Design

 Improving user experience helps reduce resource burden and also helps improve people’s lives.
 From the business perspective, if users are satisfied, and can complete tasks with ease, then metrics such as organic engagement, user adoption, brand loyalty, and net profit will increase.
 In a study from Forrester Research, a better UX design could yield conversion rates up to 400%.
 We’ve seen firsthand how design can increase efficiency and enforce consistency throughout a product life cycle, which is one of the many reasons why we value design.